puppetlabs/vmfloaty/README.md

 Here are the keys that vmfloaty currently supports:

-- verbose
+- verbose (Boolean)
-  + Boolean
-- token
+- token (String)
-  + String
-- user
+- user (String)
-  + String
-- url
+- url (String)
-  + String
-- services
+- services (String)
-  + Map
+- type (String)

 ### Tab Completion

-There is a basic completion script for Bash (and possibly other shells) included with the gem in the [extras/completions](https://github.com/briancain/vmfloaty/blob/master/extras/completions) folder.
+There is a basic completion script for Bash (and possibly other shells) included with the gem in the [extras/completions](https://github.com/puppetlabs/vmfloaty/blob/master/extras/completions) folder.
 To activate, that file simply needs to be sourced somehow in your shell profile.

 For convenience, the path to the completion script for the currently active version of the gem can be found with the `floaty completion` subcommand.
 This makes it easy to add the completion script to your profile like so: